ingo/ingo.github.io/_recipes/banana_rum_gelato.md

 description: This banana rum gelato has an ultra-rich, chewy texture from slowly simmered overripe bananas and heavy cream.
 Dark rum adds a touch of decadence.
 Chill the base thoroughly before churning for the smoothest texture.
 It keeps well frozen for at least a month.
+Letting the banana mixture cool completely before freezing is crucial for the creamiest gelato possible.
+Overripe bananas contribute intense banana flavor.
+The rum provides a boozy backbone without being overpowering.
 image: banana_rum_gelato.jpg
 size: 1 pint
 time: 2 hours (including freezing time)